EricZinda/Perplexity/docs/pxHowTo/pxHowTo050EventPredications.md

 In an MRS, any predication except a quantifier is said to "introduce" its first argument.
 If you look closely, you'll see that every variable is only "introduced" by one predication in a given MRS -- only one predication has a given variable as its first argument.
 So, in a sense, that variable *represents* that predication.
 If a predication like `_large_a_1(e2,x3)` introduces event variable `e2`, it does so to provide a place for other predications to hang modifiers to it.

 For example, to represent something that is "very large", the word "very" needs to be able to attach its "veryness" to "large".
 For "very very large", a chain is needed where the first "very" modifies the second, which modifies "large".
-This is all done with events, and it happens like this because human languages allow all kinds of recursive constructions.
+This is all done with events, and it happens like this because human languages allow all kinds of chained constructions like this.
 DELPH-IN needed a way to model the behavior.

 Here are the predications generated for: "very large" and "very very large".
 A comma (",") is being used to indicate a conjunction (i.e. "and"):